aryanjassal/chroma/README.md

 To keep using the default theme palette and remove the auto-generated palette, run this command.
 You will need to regenerate the palette if you have already run this command.

 > [!IMPORTANT]
 > The colors generated are heavily opinionated and might not work perfectly for all images.
-Please understand this, and raise any issues with the image palette generation along with an image on which we see that behaviour.
+Please understand this, and raise any issues with the image palette generation along with an image on which we see that behavior.
 Of course, we fix one image, we break another.

 ```console
 [aryanj@laptop:~]$ chroma remove